| Written by Brandon

 the term "sequence encoder" as the term never appears

 in the specification."
+The Order goes

 on to state: "If the Court adopts this finding as it s final